kaizokuv/IVII-Dots/README.md

 </div>

 THERE IS NOW AN INSTALL SCRIPT!!!
+As of now, it only works on Arch and its derivatives (sorry everyone else, I'm working on it ;w;)

 Just follow these instructions and the dots will work just fine (hopefully), if they don't just hmu with an issue